centrica-engineering/nucleus-docs/docs/components/ns-header.md

 * Only change if the header will be used in a non British Gas journey, for example a partnership with Bord Gais.
 * Remember to give a new `alt` value.
+* Logo can only have a max height of `62px` i.e. the British Gas logo is 160px x 62px.
+* Hosting of the logo should be within our own systems not pointing to an outside resource.

 ### Alt